jquerygeek/Simplest-Mean/README.md

 Twitter: https://twitter.com/SojharoMangi

 ## Install
-Once you've downloaded the boilerplate and installed NodeJS, MongoDB, NPM and Expressjs, you're just a few steps away from starting to develop you simplest MEAN application.
+Once you've downloaded the boilerplate and installed Node.js, MongoDB, NPM and Expressjs, you're just a few steps away from starting to develop your Simplest MEAN application.

 The first thing you should do is install the Node.js dependencies.
 The boilerplate comes pre-bundled with a package.json file that contains the list of modules you need to start your application.